7887 E. 60th Ave.

 A motion was made by Council Member Kim, seconded by Council Member Teter, to

-any challenges and change recommendations by staff and to make the public aware
+challenges and change recommendations by staff and to make the public aware of

 A motion was made by Council Member Dukes, seconded by Council Member Teter,